zhangxiangxiao/glyph/doc/dianping.md

 python3 construct_pinyin.py -i ../data/dianping/train.csv -o ../data/dianping/train_pinyin.csv
 python3 construct_pinyin.py -i ../data/dianping/test.csv -o ../data/dianping/test_pinyin.csv
 ```

-For you convenience, we also release prebuilt files [`train_pinyin.csv.xz`](https://goo.gl/zZDfXq) and [`test_pinyin.csv.xz`](https://goo.gl/JjKEht) in case the previous pipelines do not produce exactly the same romanization as they did for the results in the paper.

 Then, we can use `construct_string.lua` again for constructing the byte serialization of romanized texts.